 The features of SchoolTV include video based content and leading youth research and strategies on topics such as digital reputation, sexting, screen addiction, cyberbullying, youth anxiety and self harm.
 Some of Australia’s leading academics, specialists and authorities in youth health and wellbeing contribute to SchoolTV.
 It has been branded as a fresh approach to the growing issues and pressures faced by Australian youth.

-In this edition of SchoolTV, parents can learn how to acknowledge their child’s feelings and the best way to support them through the grief.
+Although blending families requires adjustment and patience from everyone involved, in this edition of SchoolTV, parents will be given some guidelines of real expectations that can help their new family work through the growing pains.
 If you have any concerns about the wellbeing of your child, please contact the College Counsellor, Mrs Linda Howe, for further information or see medical or professional help.